Kaiser1401/tv-video-call/readme.md

 ### Uses
 * tkinter as GUI
-* cefpython to embed chromium for webrtc usage
+* cefpython to embed chromium for webrtc usage -> removed as not really up to date. just starting a chrome now. unfortunately not longer embedded in the gui
 * serial communication for the hardware buttons (run by an arduino) (with reconnection detection)

 ### Usage